jaboaf/jaboaf.github.io/index.md

 I’m Jojo Aboaf; welcome.
 ------------------------

 Some non-technical facts about me:

 -   I started surfing as a 6 year-old and haven’t stopped.
 As a New-Yorker this means bringing a board bad and a wetsuit on the A train to far-rockaway in January.
 People will look at you like you’re crazy.

+-   I cook a lot and an avid non-follower of recipes.
+I like to experiment and learn about new ingredients, techniques, flavor profiles, cuisines, and traditions.
+And I don’t let myself make the same thing twice, always requiring I do something different (this can be big or small).

 -   I’m a life long dancer.
 From 1st through 8th grade I focused on ballet.
 Most of my time was at the Joffrey Ballet School where I took on various roles in